-The Natural history Museum London has always been one of my favourite museums.
+The Natural history Museum London has always been one of my favorite museums.
 If you want to see Dinosaurs, a giant Blue Whale, animals from all over the world and discover how volcanoes work, then this is the place to visit.

 This is a must see London museum, so make sure you put it on your itinerary when you visit the city.